MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 ### Lakehouse interaction

-You can set a Lakehouse as default Lakehouse, however you can add multiple Lakehouses to the explore and use them in notebook as well.
+You can set a Lakehouse as the default, or you can also add multiple Lakehouses to explore and use them in notebooks.

 If you are not familiar with reading the data objects like *delta table*, try drag and drop the file and delta table to the notebook canvas, or use the *Load data* in the object's dropdown menu.
 Notebook automatically inserts code snippet into code cell and generating code for reading the target data object.